Supporting Our Community Through Food

 Meals on Wheels – Daily Support for Independent Living

 Meals on Wheels ensures that people who can’t cook for themselves still receive a hot, nourishing lunch every weekday.
-The meals are prepared by the Aspiring Care Kitchen and delivered by a team of local volunteer drivers, recruited and supported by Community Link.
+The meals are prepared by the Aspiring Enliven Care Centre Kitchen and delivered by a team of local volunteer drivers, recruited and supported by Community Link.
 For many recipients, the delivery is also a vital social connection during the day.

 So, how do these services overlap?